Back to Blog

 DLP, UBA, or Both?

-The world of data protection solutions is constantly becoming more crowded, with additional product categories all the time and the acronyms that accompany them.
-Along with that growth comes confusion on the part of clients and customers, so we’re going to see if we can cut through the confusion and explain some of the similarities and differences.
 In this first entry in a series, I’m going to look at DLP and UBA (User Behavior Analytics)—how each one of them works and what role each can play in an overall data protection effort.

 Every day, data protection companies are adding insider risk assessment capabilities to their portfolios, whether as a component of their integrated solutions or as a separate package.
 At the same time, other companies sell standalone solutions, but they call them UBA (or UEBA—User and Entity Behavior Analytics) instead of DLP.
 This makes choosing the right solution challenging.
 Obviously, companies want to protect themselves from insider threats, but how do they know which product to choose?